-Philadelphia transit strike talks show some progress
+Philadelphia transit strike talks continue into night

 She declined to give details about progress in the talks, which center on health-care benefits, pensions and working conditions.
 The strike does not affect commuter rail lines outside Philadelphia.

-Union spokesman Jamie Horwitz said: "We started seeing some positive efforts last night, but we moved an inch."
+The two sides were still in talks on Wednesday night, union spokesman Jamie Horwitz said in a phone interview.

-He said formal talks were being held at the Sheraton Philadelphia Downtown hotel, though informal contacts were occurring at various venues.
+"We started seeing some positive efforts last night, but we moved an inch," Horwitz, of the Transport Workers Union, said earlier on Wednesday.

-"It's not as much talks across the table, but through intermediaries," Horwitz said.
+He said formal talks were held at the Sheraton Philadelphia Downtown hotel, though informal contacts occurred at various venues.

 With mass transit shut down, Indego, Philadelphia's bike-share system, has seen a sharp increase in use, with about 3,500 trips on Monday, up from a normal 2,400, a spokesman said.

-(Reporting by Ian Simpson in Washington; Editing by Alan Crosby)
+Reporting by Ian Simpson in Washington and Alex Dobuzinskis in Los Angeles; Editing by Alan Crosby